KlausMueller1996/Base64-Encoder/README.md

 ## TODO

 - [ ] ensure that no more than output_size bytes are written
-- [ ] ensure that output ends with a 0x00
+- [x] ensure that output ends with a 0x00
+- [ ] base64_decode output size return value is to long in case input contains padding chars